 Conserving water can also save energy.
 To pump the water from a central facility into your home, garden or office, energy is required to run the pumps.
 So saving water means using less energy which not only reduces your annual water bill but also your carbon footprint.

 What can we do to save water and money?

 - Take shorter showers and turn off the shower while soaping up, then turn it back on to rinse.

-- Cut down the amount of water flushed down the toilet.
-Put a two-litre plastic bottle full of water in the cistern of your toilet.
-This could save you up to 7 300 litres of water each year.
+- Place a 2-litre plastic bottle full of water in the water tank (cistern) of your toilet to reduse the amount of water flushed down the toilet.

-- When washing dishes by hand, do not leave the water running for rinsing.
-And if you have a double-basin, fill one with soapy water and one with rinse water.
+- When washing dishes by hand, don't leave the water running to rinse dishes.

 In the garden

-- Put a covering layer around trees and plants.
-Covering will slow evaporation of moisture and will also discourage weeds from growing.
+- Put a covering layer (mulch) around trees and plants.
+Covering will slow evaporation and will also discourage weeds from growing.

 - Water your garden at sunrise and sunset.
 Water your lawn long enough for the moisture to soak down to the roots.
 A light sprinkling can evaporate quickly.

 - Plant in the right season.
-For winter rainfall areas, this is in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
-In summer rainfall areas, it is spring and early summer for the same reason.
+For winter rainfall areas, you'll need to plant in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
+In summer rainfall areas, you can plant in spring and early summer.